 - Bring a pot of water to a boil.
 Salt the water well when it reaches a boil and add your pasta of choice.
 Make sure to save 1 cup of pasta water.

-- In a large pan, heat 3 tablespoon of olive oil to medium heat.
-Add the onions and saute until translucent, about 6-8 minutes.
-Then add garlic and saute for two more minutes.
-Stir in the halved cherry tomatoes and salt.
-Let the tomatoes sit for 3-5 minutes until they begin to break down.
+- In a large pan, heat 2 tablespoon of olive oil to medium heat.
+Add the garlic and saute for one minute.
+Add in the black and crushed red pepper.
+Then stir in the halved cherry tomatoes and 1 teaspoon of salt.
+Stir well and let the tomatoes break down for 3-5 minutes.

 - Serve with parmesan cheese!